 “Baseball is just fun,” said Bafia.
 “And I love it.”

-Bafia is a winner inside and out, that’s why he’s a Valpo Life That Matters.
+Bafia is a winner inside and out, that’s why he’s a Valpo Life in the Spotlight.